 In September 2014, National Audubon released a report about Birds and Climate Change, projecting how climate change will affect birds across the country through the year 2080.
 Many of our birds face an uncertain future, but there is much you can do to help.

-How You Can Help Birds in the Face of Climate Change Want to do something to help birds (and maybe the rest of the world) face up to climate change?
+How You Can Help Birds in the Face of Climate Change Want to do something to help birds (and maybe the rest of the world too)?

 1) Reduce stress on birds.

 - Build a bird-friendly backyard: Climate change often adds to the energy demands on birds to find food and withstand temperature extremes.
 You can help by making sure they have habitat that helps them store energy for those challenges by providing food, shelter, and protection from predators.
 See tips on how to place birdfeeders and landscape for birds in Alaska.

 - Protect bird strongholds: In Alaska, places ranging from the Arctic National Wildlife Refuge to the Tongass National Forest provide essential habitat for birds that can help them store energy for the climate challenges they face.
 Help Audubon Alaska protect those places by becoming a member.
 Sign up for our monthly eNews by emailing Kassandra Smith at email@example.com, follow us on Facebook or Twitter to find out about opportunities to take action, or join the Audubon Action Network.

 - Reduce your energy/carbon emissions at home:Alaskans spend $5 billion/year on energy, and much of that is wasted.
 You can do birds and your pocketbook a favor by reducing your energy use at home.

 - Get an energy audit to find out how to reduce your energy use in the home.

 - Buy Energy Star appliances.